Tom Cochran (technologist)

-Tom Cochran (born 1977) is a former Obama administration appointee, having served both in the White House and Department of State between 2011 and 2016.
-He is a partner and the Chief Growth Officer at 720 Strategies, as well as a keynote speaker, writer, and adjunct professor at American University.
+Tom Cochran (born 1977) is an American technologist and former Obama administration appointee who served in the White House and Department of State between 2011 and 2016.
+He later co-founded Civic Sunlight, a service that uses artificial intelligence to summarize local government meetings.

 Early life and education

 Cochran grew up both in Japan and Thailand due to his father's job as a foreign service officer.
 He attended a British Anglican school in Kobe, and International School Bangkok while living in Thailand.
 He graduated from Phillips Exeter Academy in New Hampshire in 1996.
 Following high school, he went to Vanderbilt University in Nashville, Tennessee, graduating with a degree in economics.

 Career

 Following university, he moved to the Washington, D.C., area to work as an IT consultant for now-defunct American Management Systems.
 While there, he worked as the lead developer on a patented content management system and a patent-pending feedback management system.

 He was hired by Blue State Digital as their first employee, shortly after the company was founded, following the end of Howard Dean's 2004 presidential campaign.
 There, he was a senior developer, helping design and build the technology to power the Democratic National Committee's digital engagement efforts for the 2006 mid-term elections.
 This software eventually evolved into the platform behind the 2008 Obama presidential campaign.